Fleischmaki/Minotaur/README.md

 Minotaur ships only with the seeds needed to reproduce the experiments.
 To perform testing, we recommend installing the SMT-Comp benchmarks.
 They are compressed using zstd, so if you do not have it installed, you will need to install that first.
+WARNING!
+The benchmarks are very large (48GB) so make sure you have enough storage.
 ```
 sudo apt-get update && sudo-apt get install zstd
 ./Minotaur/scripts/get_seeds.sh